DirectoryTree/LdapRecord-Docs/laravel/v3/configuration.md

 LDAP_DEFAULT_TLS=false
 ```

-To setup multiple connections, you may use a comma-separated list of connection names using the `LDAP_CONNECTIONS` variable:
+To set up multiple connections, you may use a comma-separated list of connection names using the `LDAP_CONNECTIONS` variable:

 ```dotenv
 LDAP_CONNECTIONS=alpha,bravo